This post contains affiliate links, which means that I may receive a small commission if you book through my links, at no extra cost to you.

 6. Take a Dip in String Lake

 Most beautiful alpine lakes require somewhat of a hike to get to, but not this one!
-String Lake is beautiful and easy to get to.
-The perfect thing to do after your Grand Teton hikes!
-Just drive right up to the parking lot and walk around the loop of the lake until you find an empty spot to lay out your towel and relax for the afternoon.
+For String Lake, you can just drive right up to the parking lot and walk around the loop of the lake until you find an empty spot to lay out your towel and relax for the afternoon.
 If you have a kayak, you can even kayak from String Lake to neighboring Leigh Lake through a narrow little channel, which seems like a lot of fun.
 String Lake is shallow so it gets warm enough to swim in (although it’s definitely still a bit chilly).
 Hanging out at String Lake is definitely one of the top things to do in Grand Teton National Park for a relaxing and scenic day.

 7. Have a Drink with a View